 Doch is one those words that give non-natives a really hard time.
-It has a million and no translation at the same time, it is even hard to formulate a single concept for it.
+It has a million-and-no translations at the same time.
+It is even hard to formulate a single concept for it.
 Yet the Germans are all doch-in‘ it out, when they talk and there is never any confusing as to which doch is intended.
 Today I will try to boil down this shape-shifter to as few basic concepts as possible.

 I am certainly not the first one trying to explain doch.
 In fact there are scientific books about how to teach words like doch, kaum, halt or schon.
 The grammatical term for them is particles.
 Doch can also be an adverb or a conjunction, but let’s forget all the jargon and focus on meaning.

 As I said, I am going to try to boil it down as much as possible.
 My main 3 sources for possible meanings are: my brain, Duden.de and Pons.de (be prepared for some serious scrolling when you go to Pons).
 Although all these sources are really high quality… … …what’s that weird smell… puh… like … self-praise… although the 2 official sources are really high quality, I have to say this:

 Disclaimer: This post may not be exhaustive and may contain unclear explanation.
 The author can not be held responsible by the reader for any experience of being corrected, laughed at or not understood that occurred due to failed attempts to use the word doch.
 Use at one’s own risk.

 So yeah, if you feel like I forgot something or my explanation is not clear, please let me know.